 Learn More: How to Maintain a Healthy Smile with Braces →

 Enjoy Healthy, Delicious Foods

 When you first get metal braces your teeth may feel a little sore.
 For this reason, you may want to stick to foods that are soft and easy to chew.

 Your teeth won’t be sore forever, but it’s nice to have a lot of food options in the house so you don’t feel deprived.
-There’s no reason why you can’t enjoy a diet that’s both nutritious and delicious during orthodontic treatment.
+There’s no reason why you can’t enjoy a diet that’s both nutritious and delicious during benefits of traditional metal braces..
 You just have to be willing to put in the effort and make healthy, mindful changes.
 Changing your relationship with food is just one of the many

 Our orthodontists in Fort Wayne, Indiana, and surrounding areas are accepting new patients.
 To schedule your first consultation with us, please call Parrish Orthodontics at (260) 447-2568.
 You may also fill out our online contact form and someone from our team will reach out to you soon.